-The University of Miami School of Law’s Legal Communication & Research Skills program, affectionately known as “LComm,” offers comprehensive training in legal analysis, research, and writing.
+The Legal Communication & Research Skills program, affectionately known as “LComm,” is two-semester graded course and a cornerstone of the first-year curriculum.
+The program offers comprehensive training in legal analysis, research, and writing.
 Through the use of simulated client cases, the program ensures students develop the practical skills needed to excel in real-world legal practice.
-This rigorous, two-semester graded course, a cornerstone of the first-year curriculum, is taught by both dedicated full-time faculty and current practitioners.

 The faculty of the Legal Communication & Research Skills program are accomplished former attorneys who bring a wealth of diverse experiences to the classroom.
 Their extensive backgrounds in prestigious law firms, judicial clerkships, and public service enrich the educational journey for our students.